Frequently Asked Questions

 How do I buy printer credit?

-We have computers and a printer at the Seeley, but you will need to buy printer credit to use them.
+We have a printer in the Seeley Library, West Room, but you will need to buy printer credit to use them.
 This can be bought through following the instructions on the University Information Services (UIS website)

 What dissertations do you have?